yoavnir/specs2016/specs/docs/cliswitch.md

 * `--inFile` **filename** or `-i` **filename** -- get the input records from a file rather than standard input.
 * `--inCmd` **cmd** or ``-C` **cmd** -- get the input records from the output of a command specified following this switch.
 * `--outFile` **filename** or `-o` **filename** -- write the output records to a file rather than standard output.
+* `--shell` or `-X` -- executes the output records as shell commands rather than emitting them to standard output.
 * `--spaceWS` -- Makes **specs** only treat spaces as the default word separator.
 By default all locale-defined whitespace is treated as the word separator.
 * `--debug-alu-comp` -- Prints out detailed information about the parsing and compiling of expressions (_only in debug build_).
 * `--debug-alu-run` -- Prints out detailed step-by-step information about the evaluation of expressions (_only in debug build_).